 The change in NIL rules allows talented college athletes to build their personal brands and capitalize on their established fan base.
 Schools can't pay athletes directly for their NIL rights, but student-athletes are free to strike their own deals with private companies so long as the terms don't conflict with state law, school policies, or NCAA rules.

-Why Female Athletes Are Benefiting From NIL
+Why Female Athletes in College Are Benefiting From New NIL Rules

 Initially, there was concern that female college athletes would be put on the backburner as companies chased after male athletes who were already household names.
 Fortunately, this hasn't been the case.